vorpaldicepress/vorpaldicepress.github.io/_posts/drafts/blogs/2022-10-14-Unearthed_Arcana-Expert_Classes.md

 My opinion on it, regardless of being deliberate?
 It is a good change.
 Most new players won’t see until someone points out to them that you can Sneak Attack twice in a round if you use a Reaction to make an attack that qualifies.
 So, it removes the possibility of doubling a Rogue’s effectiveness through System Mastery (gaining knowledge about interactions in the system that aren’t readily called out in the text).
 Secondly, it makes the Rogue more balanced.
 What I mean by this is that at one table, a Rogue could be played for an entire campaign without ever getting a Reaction Sneak Attack.
 Perhaps they are a Shortbow Rogue and never encountered a chance to make an Opportunity Attack?
 Or, they were a Melee Rogue, but the DM didn’t have creatures flee combat or reposition once they were in base contact (I know more than a fair share of DMs who play this way).
 At another table, the Rogue could know about this and not just seek it out, demand of the other party members to invest in features like Dissonant Whispers or the Commander’s Strike maneuver to feed them opportunities to be two Rogues worth of damage output in a single Rogue.
 Those two tables are having extremely different experiences with a Rogue character at their table.

 Removing these two issues is a positive.
 However, I can understand that some players who are used to being able to seek out more Sneak Attack damage are going to feel dissatisfied with the nerf.
+I personally don't think the Rogue needs this, based on the math.

 Whether I agree or not, it would be nice to see Wizards of the Coast address the issue.
-Especially because the “Ready” action to fire a shot when someone leaves cover, or to make a melee attack against a spellcaster you have pinned if they try to cast a spell, was a great image.

 You can’t just change the wording to “Once each round” or any variation of that, because its not the Attack action being taken on those off turns, it’s a Reaction.
 If the door is intended to be closed on *Green-Flame Blade* and *Booming Blade*, then you need another option.
 The simplest would be “When you make a Weapon Attack that is not part of the Magic action, you can deal extra damage to one creature you hit with an Attack Roll if [..].” and add somewhere the text that equates to “Once each round” (such wording only works if Round is defined properly, which it is not).
 There are longer phrases that can be used but Wizards getting around to properly defining a Round might be ideal.

 If getting Sneak Attack twice in a round is an important part of Rogue balance and they revert to the old wording, Wizards needs to communicate that to the player through the Rogue’s mechanics.
 Two examples of this might be: Give them a Reaction Attack they can perform under certain criteria or add a third header under Sneak Attack like “Reactive.
 Your Attack Roll is being made as part of a Reaction.”
 This works to communicate clearly to a reader that this is an option, and that you’re expected to seek it out.

+Another aspect of this is the "off turn Sneak Attack" but not necessarily two Sneak Attacks in a round.
+Taking the Ready action to fire a shot when someone leaves cover, or to make a melee attack against a spellcaster you have pinned if they try to cast a spell, is a great image and Rogues deserve that..

-One thing I find interesting is how closely balanced a Two-Weapon Fighting Rogue and Two-Weapon Fighting Ranger is in this pack.
-Using just their basic abilities (Two-Weapon Fighting, two Shortswords, and Hunter’s Mark for the Ranger and Sneak Attack for the Rogue) the Ranger is dealing 42 average damage over three attacks, and the Rogue is dealing 47 average damage over two attacks.
+One thing I find interesting is how closely balanced a Two-Weapon Fighting Rogue and Two-Weapon Fighting Ranger is in this pack at 20th level.
+Using just their basic abilities (Two-Weapon Fighting and two Shortswords; and Hunter’s Mark for the Ranger and Sneak Attack for the Rogue) the Ranger is dealing 42 average damage over three attacks, and the Rogue is dealing 47 average damage over two attacks.
 The Rogue is also likely to have advantage on these attacks due to Subtle Strikes.
 This is very equal.
-Giving the Rogue a chance to Sneak Attack twice in a round sharply increases their damage output on turns where they pull that off.
+Giving the Rogue a chance to Sneak Attack twice in a round sharply increases their damage output on turns where they pull that off, putting them way far ahead.

 Food for thought to anyone who feels the Rogue underperforms without the second Sneak Attack each round.

 #### Thieves’ Cant

 Or can they?
 Same as before but you get a Language as well.
 I know Jeremy Crawford explains the thematic behind this in the video, but I don’t see it.
-I would have loved for this to be “You know Thieves’ Cant and *the sign language version* of one other language of your choice, which you choose from the Standard Languages and Rare Languages tables.”
+I would have loved for this to be “You know Thieves’ Cant and *the sign language version* of one other language of your choice, which you choose from the Standard Languages and Rare Languages tables.” since silent communication is key Rogue imagery.

 #### Cunning Action